The Limits of Inference in Complex Systems: When Stochastic Models Become Indistinguishable: Inference in stochastic processes

 \subsection{Indistinguishability via moment estimators}

-One of the preferred existing inference methodologies is \emph{model-agnostic}, in the sense that it does not impose strict constraints on the type of models that can describe the data (e.g.~\cite{Frishman2020,Guimera2020}).
-The aim of model-agnostic inference applied to stochastic differential equations is to use time series data to provide information about the drift function $A(\cdot)$ and the diffusion function $B(\cdot)$ defining a generative process,
+One of the preferred inference methodologies aims to identify the model that best describes the data, rather than estimating parameters within a constrained family of models (e.g., \cite{Frishman2020,Guimera2020}).
+This sort of \emph{non-parametric} inference applied to stochastic differential equations aims to estimate the drift and diffusion functions ($A(\cdot)$ and $B(\cdot)$ respectively) defining a generative process for the observed time series data,

 Inferring the diffusion term is generally easier than inferring the drift, in the sense that estimators for the diffusion coefficient typically exhibit smaller errors than those for the drift.
 Moreover, accurately estimating the diffusion is key to identifying the correct model for population dynamics since the models in Eqs.~\eqref{eq:OU_process} and Eq.~\eqref{eq:general_model_theta} differ primarily in their diffusion functions.